prince89arora/rust-practice/docs/README.md

 - ! sign after print in above example indicates that print is a `macro`.
 - `#![allow(unused_variables)]` is attribute declared to tell the compile not to show any warning when we have unused variables in our code.

+## Data Types

+## Scalar Data Types

+Holds single value

+``Note: `Primitive data types` are data types that are built into the language (are base for other custom data types) and are stored on stack.``

+### Numeric

+#### Int

+- Whole number without any fractional part.
+(1 is int but not 1.2)
+- Can be negative, and if it can be negative than it should be defined as signed.
+  - Deciding if int should be signed or unsigned depends on how big the number can be.
+Max size of an unsigned int is way bigger then max size of signed int.
+- We can also decide how many bits we want to allocate to the int.
+  - [8,16,32,64,128] are the sizes.

+### Characters and Booleans

+## Compound Data Types

+Holds multiple values

+### Arrays

+### Tuples

+## Strings

+## Variables

+### Declare Variables

+### Casting Data Types

+### Variable Immutability

+### Variable Scope and Shadowing

 ## Important Benefits